housecurve/housecurve.github.io/docs/LEGAL.md

 # Privacy Policy

 HouseCurve does not collect, use, store or transfer personal data.
+HouseCurve may occasionally collect anonymous usage data to help improve features and debug problems.

 With your permission, Apple collects app analytics to help developers improve their apps.
 For more information, see [Apple Privacy Policy](https://www.apple.com/privacy/).

 ## EULA